Law firm conversion rate optimization

 The last thing I’ll cover today is how SEO affects conversions.
 If your law firm website isn’t showing up in Google when someone searches for a lawyer, you’re missing out on potential clients.
 We’ve talked about good SEO practices before, but today, let’s look at how they can affect conversions.

-If someone is looking for an attorney, chances are they’ll type the name of the city or town they live along with what they’re looking for – i.e., “Toledo DUI defense” or “Toledo family law.”
+If someone is looking for an attorney, chances are they’ll type the name of the city or town they live in along with what they’re looking for – i.e., “Toledo DUI defense” or “Toledo family law.”
 It only makes sense that if your law firm website shows up here, people will click it!
 So get started with promoting your law firm through SEO and watch as traffic to your site increases.

 Conversion Rate Optimization